Tuscaloosa County Sheriff's Office toggle menu

 • Any firearm or instrument that can be used as a weapon.

-• Any other articles, instruments, or substances specifically prohibited by the jail.
+• Any other articles, instruments, or substances specifically prohibited

-• Any item for an inmate for personal, religious, or physical use that is not issued by the facility.
+• Any item for an inmate for personal, religious, or physical use that is not issued by the facility

 • Do not give any literature to the inmate unless cleared in advance by the Corrections Staff.

-• Volunteers cannot bring computers, tablets, sound equipment, musical instruments, or any type of electronic devices into the Jail without prior approval by authorized Jail personnel.
+• Visitors cannot bring computers, tablets, sound equipment, musical instruments, or any type of electronic devices into the Jail without prior approval by authorized Jail personnel.
 Cell phones are never allowed under any circumstances.

 Searches